- Page Contents

 - Why Is A Child Arrangements Order Necessary?

 - Mediation For Child Arrangements

 After separation or divorce when the parents can’t come to a decision on their own, one or both parents may apply to the court for a child arrangements order.
 Our expert team of child arrangements solicitors are specialists in dealing with child arrangements order applications.
 Our specialist child arrangements solicitors have wealth of knowledge and extensive experience of handling child arrangements order applications.
 Our highly experienced child arrangements lawyers have successfully helped a large number of clients with their child arrangements order applications.

 Need legal help and assistance for your child arrangements order application?
-Contact our expert team of child arrangements lawyers in London, Manchester and Birmingham for fast, friendly, reliable, and fixed fee legal services for your child arrangements order application.
+Contact our expert team of child arrangements lawyers in London and Manchester for fast, friendly, reliable, and fixed fee legal services for your child arrangements order application.
 Ask a question to our expert team of child arrangements solicitors for free child arrangements order advice.

 A Child Arrangements Order is a Court Order that sets out details of who is responsible for the care of a child.
 This type of Court Order is usually used in cases where the parents cannot agree between them how to split the care of their child/children.

 - when your child spends time with each parent;

 - when and what other types of contact take place (phone calls, for example).